What is Cupid?

 A. Bovine Serum Albumin (BSA) from a commercial source was labelled with fluorescein and subjected to SDS-PAGE alongside a prestained molecular marker ladder.
 The gel was then stained for protein with a commercial coomassie-based stain (Left Panel) or observed with a blue light transilluminator (Right Panel)

 M = Weight markers shown in kD

 T = Transilluminated Fluorescein labelled BSA sample

-Using the peak absorbance at 495 nm to calculate the fluorescein incorporation, we incubated cells with equivalent amounts (10 micromolar) of labelled Cupid Control peptide or BSA for 60 minutes.
+Using the peak absorbance at 495 nm to calculate the fluorescein incorporation, we incubated amoeba cells with equivalent amounts (10 micromolar) of labelled Cupid Control peptide or BSA for 60 minutes.
 After washing and mounting, the cells were imaged with phase contrast and fluorescent microscopy and compared with the autofluorescence of untreated cells (Figure B.).

-B. Living cells were either left untreated
+B. Living amoeba cells were either

-Conclusion: Cupid Control peptide is cell permeable whereas BSA is not cell permeable.
+Cupid Control peptide is cell permeable whereas BSA is not cell permeable.

 A Brief Overview of Cell Permeable Peptides (CPP)

-Broadly speaking the classes are:-
+The classes are:-